Portion/Yield:Serves 4 as starter or 2 as main course

 As you know by now I’m not quite normal and find it hard to do things the standard way, there has to be a twist somewhere along the line.
 Perhaps I’m putting too much pressure on myself to be slightly different or perhaps it just comes naturally.

-Mr.P and I enjoy eating a good chicken Caesar salad as it is satisfying and has lots of different textures and does not leave you feeling heavy and bloated.
+Mr.P and I enjoy eating a good chicken Caesar salad as it is satisfying with variation of textures.

 I made this particular dish into a portion big enough for a main coarse but if you wish you can make a smaller amount and serve as a starter.

 It’s not always about the gimmicks and twists that make a great dish but it’s also about good quality ingredients that are to be enjoyed when in season.
-These baby gem lettuces are from my small kitchen garden and this year I had better success as I introduced kolhrabi, a member of the brassicas.
-This was planted next to the lettuces and this helped to minimise the pest problems which allowed us to enjoy a lovely harvest of baby gems.
-The chicken is from a farm near Sutton Hoo in Suffolk, I go specially to the Snape farmers market to buy these chickens as they are plump and delicious.
+These baby gem lettuces are from my small kitchen garden.
+The chicken is from Sutton Hoo in Suffolk, I go specially to the Snape farmers market to buy these chickens as they are plump and delicious.

 - 300ml water

 - 2 chicken legs